wix/stylable/site/docs/guides/components-basics.md

     -st-extends: Button;
     background: cornflowerblue;
 }
-.root::btnLabel { /* since formBtn extends Button, it also includes all of its internal parts */
+.formBtn::btnLabel { /* since formBtn extends Button, it also includes all of its internal parts */
     color: honeydew;
     font-weight: bold;
 }